Why surface is Brown after Black Oxide process; reddish-brown smut

 Is your bath new?
 If yes, you should lower the temperature about 4 or 5 degrees until the bath "breaks in" and then set it back to the normal temperature.
 If the bath is aged you should check your operating temperature.
 It might have climbed a few degrees too high to cause the red smut.

 Heatbath Corp. pioneered black oxide products with the famous Pentrate Process.
-Call us if you would like to discuss further.

 Q. We are facing following quality problem in Black Oxide Process.